mosip/documentation/docs/id-lifecycle-management.md

 -    An acknowledgement receipt will be provided to the infant' parent/guardian.

 ## ID data update/updating individual’s information
 -    Residents can update their information in two ways:
     * By visiting the registration center: The demographic and biometric information can be updated at the centers.
-    * Update of only the demographic information using [Resident Service]().
+    * Update of only the demographic information using [Resident Services](https://docs.mosip.io/1.2.0/modules/resident-services).
 -  Registration receipt containing the Registration Identity(RID)), labels and data in the configured language, QR code (of the RID) provided to the resident at the center.
 -    Updated ID credentials sent to the resident via the country’ configured printing and postal service.
 -    Notifications sent to the resident using the email ID and mobile number provided as a part of demographic data collection

 ## De-activate/re-activate individual’s ID
 -  De-activate ID means an individual will not be able to authenticate themselves by using the UIN or VID.
 -  If a country wants to deactivate an individual’s ID for any specific reason, the system deactivates the individual’s ID after certain validations performed in the Registration Processor.
 -  Likewise, a country can also re-activate an individual’ ID as need be.

 ## Finding a lost ID
 -  Individual to provide their biometric information in the Registration center.
 -  De-duplication performed to find the individual' ID.
 -  Registration receipt containing Registration Identity(RID)), labels and data in the configured language, QR code (of the RID) provided to the resident.
 -  ID credentials sent to the resident via the country’ configured printing and postal service.